-Spark students’ interests with investigations into agriculture and ecology with our livestock, in our gardens, along our shoreline, and among the trees of our forests.
+Spark students’ interests in agriculture and ecology with investigations centered around our livestock, in our gardens, along our shoreline, and among the trees of our forests.
 Each Farm School is a unique opportunity to engage academic content through hands-on experiences at Wolfe’s Neck Farm.
 Our 626-acre outdoor classroom spans our working farm, pastures, forests, educational gardens, and miles of rocky shoreline.

 AREAS OF STUDY